-I recently read Naresh Jain’s short, but highly informative article (click here) comparing part-time coaching to full-time coaching.
-I share some of his experience, having done long-term full-time coaching, long-term part-time coaching, short-term full-time coaching, and even short-term part-time coaching.
+In 2012 I read Naresh Jain's short, but highly informative article (click here) comparing part-time coaching to full-time coaching.
+I share some of his experience, having done all of long-term full-time coaching, long-term part-time coaching, short-term full-time coaching, and even short-term part-time coaching.
 Individuals have benefited a lot from remote working sessions with me, and I think companies have mostly overlooked this powerful and cost-effective alternative.

 Individuals can rarely justify spending the money it costs to bring a coach to them, so they either work with their coach remotely or, in some cases, combine work with vacation and travel to their coach.
+(I've met with clients in coffee shops in some European city somewhat close to where they live, because then they could justify taking the family on a vacation there.)
 People have approached me for coaching for two broad reasons: either they want quick help related to something very specific, or they want a mentor to help guide them through some difficult or uncertain decisions.
-I have found that I can deal with even sensitive interpersonal issues effectively over the phone or Skype.
+A 30-minute call with me can handle the first kind of issue and a series of calls with me over a few months works well for the second.
+I have found that I can deal with even sensitive interpersonal issues effectively over the phone or video conference session.

 - Someone in the approval chain has had a bad experience with a consultant (who hasn't?) and wants to keep the coach close by, in order to monitor the work.

 - Someone in the approval chain equates face time with value.

 - In some cases, such an alternative coaching engagement doesn't fit into the detailed system of departmental budgets and project codes that has evolved over time to track the cost of working with consultants.
 The system simply can't handle the statement of work!
 (That's one very expensive administrative constraint, don't you think?)

 - Obtaining the budget for a large block of work with a consultant requires less effort and involves less bureaucracy than a more incremental approach.
 (It took me a long time to understand this.)